March Town Hall

 Creating Change: How communities and artists can work together will bring together artists alongside grassroots projects that make a meaningful impact on the infrastructure of towns and cities.
 In this special off-site event, artists and other contributors discuss creative ways they work with communities to make an impact on their local environment through architecture, networks and spatial practice.

 Hosted in March Town Hall by our partners 20Twenty Productions, the first half of the day sees presentations of case studies by leading artists who have worked both locally, nationally and internationally on public projects.
-After a buffet lunch, artists, curators, developers, arts organisations and locals are asked to contribute to an open and informal discussion about how we can join forces to support a creative ecosystem for public developments in our towns, villages and cities.
+After a buffet lunch, everyone is asked to contribute to an open and informal discussion about how we can join forces to support a creative ecosystem for public developments in our towns, villages and cities.

-Creating Change forms of part of the series Spaces of Connection: Contemporary Art and the Rural which explores how artists engage with the contemporary rural sphere in partnership with Istanbul Biennial, University of Aberystwyth, Manchester Metropolitan University, Whitechapel Gallery and artist collective Myvillages.
+Creating Change forms of part of the series The Rural: Contemporary Art and Spaces of Connection which explores how artists engage with the contemporary rural sphere in partnership with Istanbul Biennial, University of Aberystwyth, Manchester Metropolitan University, Whitechapel Gallery and artist collective Myvillages.
 It also forms part of our project New Geographies which is supported by an Ambition for Excellence grant from Arts Council England.

 11:00am – Arrivals and coffee/tea